medavox/tuki-nuwa.old/text/English Derivational Prefixes.md

  | in or to the same degree | coextensive, coeval
  | operating together or reciprocally | coterm
  | of the complement of an angle | cosine, codeclination
+cone | conus
-con  | together or with | confederation cone | conus com | together or with | commingle col  | together or with | colleague colon | colectasia cor | together or with | correlation contra | opposite | contradict
+col, com, con, cor | together or with | colleague, commingle, confederation, correlation colon | colectasia contra | opposite | contradict counter | against, in opposition to | counteract, counterpart cryo | ice | cryogenics crypto | hidden, secret | cryptography de  | reverse action, get rid of | de-emphasise
-counter | against, in opposition to | counteract, counterpart cryo | ice | cryogenics crypto | hidden, secret | cryptography de  | reverse action, get rid of | de-emphasise down | depress get off of (something) | detrain, deplane derived or compounded from (something) | deacetyl having removal of one or more atoms of (a specified element) | dehydro-, deoxy- demi | half | demiembryo, demispan demo | people | demography
+ | down | depress
+ | get off of (something) | detrain, deplane
+ | derived or compounded from (something) | deacetyl
+having removal of one or more atoms of (a specified element) | dehydro-, deoxy- demi | half | demiembryo, demispan demo | people | demography